idris-maps/swiss-geodata-2018/readme.md

   communes,
   districts,
   lakes,
+  switzerland,
 } = require('swiss-geodata-2018')
 ```

-All are GeoJSON collections of Polygons/MultiPolygons
+All are GeoJSON collections of Polygons/MultiPolygons, except `switzerland` that is a topojson containing all other four.